larsgrau/design-system-test/TOOL_CONCEPT.md

-# SDX AI Readiness Testing Tool - Concept Document
+# SDX AI Readiness Testing Tool - Refined Concept Document

 ## Executive Summary

-This document outlines the concept for a testing tool that evaluates how well AI coding assistants understand and apply the SDX design system.
-The tool uses a three-way comparison methodology (Figma design → Existing implementation → AI-generated code) to identify gaps and generate actionable recommendations for improving SDX's AI-friendliness.
+This document outlines a comprehensive testing tool that evaluates SDX's AI readiness through three sequential assessments: (a) design library quality for AI consumption, (b) consistency between Figma design and codebase, and (c) code implementation quality.
+Results are displayed in a web dashboard with prioritized recommendations, and test runs are logged with KPIs for tracking progress over time.

 ---

 ## 1. Problem Statement

 ### Current Challenge

 As AI assistants become primary coding tools, design systems must be optimized for machine consumption, not just human documentation.
 When AI generates code using SDX, common failures occur:

 - **Token Misuse**: Hardcoded values (`#0066CC`) instead of semantic tokens (`var(--color-action-primary)`)